 I am a Madison native and graduate of our public schools and UW-Madison.
 I’ve enjoyed being a Speech-Language therapist for over 30 years and now I take my WAGS dog with me to work-which my students and co-workers LOVE!

 Why WAGS?
 I had the inside scoop when friend with a WAGS service dog recommended it as a great organization.
 She was exactly right.
 The training WAGS pours into their puppies and puppy-raisers is rich.
 There is so much to learn and it comes at a pace that makes it very interesting and manageable.
 I find it all totally fascinating.
 I am sure that I’ve learned as much about myself in taking on this new adventure as I have about training dogs.

 Favorite Memory?
-I love the way that every member of our family shares puppy stories with each other throughout the week.
-We are all amazed at how a pudgy, uncoordinated 8-week-old puppy turns into a skillful, mature dog so quickly through kind, positive training.
-Our service dog has become a meaningful and delightful (temporary) member of our home.
-WAGS dogs learn to work while having their doggy nature cared for and encouraged.
-These are happy animals!
-They have both joy in living and joy in serving.
-Volunteering is a great way to learn that volunteering for others can also bring you great joy.
-We all see how practice and persistence in training pays off.
+I love the way that every member of our family shares dog stories with each other throughout the week.
+We are all smitten by a pudgy, uncoordinated 8-week-old puppy turning into a skillful, mature dog so quickly through kind, positive training.
+Our service dogs have become a meaningful and delightful (temporary) member of our home.
+WAGS dogs are happy dogs!
+They love to play and love to work.
+Being a part of WAGS is a great way to experience how volunteering for others can bring great personal joy.
 I wouldn’t trade the experience for anything.
 A note of caution: This can be addictive and the swelling of love in your heart is very noticeable.